PavelGrigoryevDS/awesome-data-analysis/README.md

 - [Sketch](https://www.sketch.com/) - Toolkit designed for designers, focusing on their workflow.
 - [Growth.Design](https://growth.design/) - A collection of product case studies and behavioral psychology insights for data-driven decision-making.
 - [Markdown Badges](https://github.com/Ileriayo/markdown-badges) - Collection of badges for GitHub profiles and Markdown files.
+- [CS Video Courses](https://github.com/Developer-Y/cs-video-courses) - Curated list of free university computer science video courses.
+- [Build Your Own X](https://github.com/codecrafters-io/build-your-own-x) - Tutorials on how to build your own technology from scratch.
+- [What Happens When](https://github.com/alex/what-happens-when) - Technical explanation of what happens when you type a URL and press Enter.

 [⬆ back to contents](#contents)

 ---